faizaladhitama/Hierarchical-Multi-Label-Classification-API/README.md

 # Hierarchical-Multi-Label-Classification-API

-This API can predict text and classify it as hate speech and/or abusive language.
+This API can predict text and classify it as hate speech and/or abusive language for **Indonesian Language** because this model only trained by Indonesian Language data.
 If text classified as hate speech, then it will show hate speech characteristic of that text.
 This API is a result of my paper.
 For reference, you can copy paste **.bib** file that i uploaded or text below.

 ```bib